L. Bradford Prince: Biography

 In the Republican National Convention of 1876, he was among those who supported Rutherford B. Hayes over Roscoe Conkling.
 That resulted him being given the opportunity to be governor of the Territory of Idaho.
 He passed on that option but later became a chief justice of the New Mexico Territorial Supreme Court from 1878 to 1882.
 In 1883, he became president of the New Mexico Historical Society.

-President Benjamin Harrison appointed Prince to Governor of New Mexico Territory from 1889 to 1893.
+President Benjamin Harrison appointed Prince to be Governor of New Mexico Territory from 1889 to 1893.
 Prince and his wife, Mary, resided in the Palace of the Governors and held social functions there.

-Prince led the movement to create the Spanish American Normal School and served as President of its governing board from 1909–1912.
+Prince led the movement to create the Spanish American Normal School and served as President of its governing board from 1909 to 1912.

 He was a member of New Mexico Territorial Council in 1909 and a delegate to the New Mexico State Constitutional Convention of 1911.

 He was a member of the New Mexico Horticultural Society, the Society for the Preservation of Spanish Antiquities, the New Mexico Archaeological Society, the Society of the Cincinnati, Sons of the Revolution, the Society of Colonial Wars and the Protestant Episcopal Church.

 In 1879, he married Hattie E. Childs, who died in 1880.
 In 1881, he married Mary C. Beardsley.
 They had one child.

 Prince died at Flushing Hospital in Queens on December 8, 1922.